Skip to main content

 • A5 sterile coveralls: when sterile garment presentation/documentation is required (aseptic programs).

-• A8 non-sterile coveralls: when a different apparel tier aligns better to your cleanliness target and comfort/compliance requirements.
+• A8 non-sterile coveralls: when a different apparel tier aligns better to your cleanliness target.

 9) SOSCleanroom note about SOPs